Sliick / Articles / Product

 • Aggregate functions over child relationships: SUM, COUNT, AVG, MIN, MAX, with an optional Format.

-• Image merge fields: any ContentVersion / URL field can be rendered as an image (toggle in the chip popover).
+• Image merge fields: any ContentVersion / URL field can be rendered as an inline image (toggle in the chip popover) or as a standalone Image block via the block’s Source -> Merge field toggle.

 • Hyperlinks: text or merge-field chips can be wrapped in <a href>; merge-field placeholders are allowed inside the URL (https://salesforce.com/{{Account.Id}}).